asifmahmuddev/ctms/README.md

 │   │   └── views.py                 Registration, sign-in, sign-out, activation, passwords and profile
 │   ├── backoffice/                  Control panel for staff and administrators │   │   ├── apps.py                  Application configuration
-│   │   ├── forms.py                 Creating an account, editing one within rank, pricing an order │   │   ├── urls.py                  Namespaced routes for the panel's pages and actions
-│   │   └── views.py                 Dashboard, the tables, the account pages, and their actions
-│   ├── billing/                     Payments taken against an order, and cards kept for the next │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of payments and kept cards
+│   │   ├── forms.py                 Creating an account, editing one within rank, pricing an order, the company │   │   ├── urls.py                  Namespaced routes for the panel's pages and actions │   │   └── views.py                 Dashboard, the tables, the company and account pages, and their actions │   ├── billing/                     Payments taken against an order, and cards kept for the next │   │   ├── migrations/              Empty package; migration files are generated, not committed │   │   ├── admin.py                 Read-only admin listing of payments and kept cards